montaubantourisme-18.jpg

 1895-1930

-Son of the boss of the Montalban cookie factory Poult, young Adolphe distinguished himself during the so-called “flood of the century” in March 1930.
-With his courage alone, he saved dozens of people from drowning in a simple canoe on the flooded Tarn River.
-After almost a full day of saving lives, it was during one of these rescues that Adolphe Poult stumbled in the tumultuous waters and could not return to his boat.
-He died drowned at the age of 34.
+Son of the owner of the Poult cookie factory in Montalban, young Adolphe distinguished himself during the flood of the century in March 1930.
+Using his courage alone, he saved dozens of people from drowning in a simple canoe on the flooded Tarn.
+After almost a full day of saving lives, it was during one of these rescues that Adolphe Poult stumbled in the tumultuous waters and was unable to return to his boat.
+He drowned at the age of 34.
 A square bears his name in Montauban, where a bust pays tribute to him.

 Marie-Rose Gineste (1911 – 2010).
-Official secretary of Bishop Théas, she helped the refugees, participated in the elaboration of a spirit of resistance through reflection and debate.
-She collected vital information for the resistance fighters in the field, and provided help and shelter to all those hunted down by the Gestapo, regardless of their origins or their political or ideological affiliation.
-Marie-Rose Gineste is a Just and her bicycle is on display in a Jerusalem museum.
+Official secretary to Monseigneur Théas, she helped refugees, and contributed to the development of a spirit of resistance through reflection and debate.
+She collected vital information for resistance fighters in the field, and provided help and sanctuary to all those hunted down by the Gestapo, whatever their origins or political or ideological affiliation.
+Marie-Rose Gineste is a Righteous Woman, and her bicycle is on display in a Jerusalem museum.

 André Jeanbon Saint-André